 Section 23.2k of RAE’s Nueva Gramática indicates that perfective conjugations are the preterit (pretérito perfecto simple [canté]), the pluperfect (pretérito pluscuamperfecto [había cantado]), and the compound future (future compuesto [habré cantado]); imperfective conjugations are the imperfect (pretérito imperfecto [cantaba]) and the present (presente [canto]); neutral conjugations, which can be perfective in some contexts and imperfective in others, are the future (futuro simple [cantaré]) and the conditional (condicional simple [cantaría]).
 The morphological aspect (perfectivity or imperfectivity) of the compound present perfect (pretérito perfecto compuesto [he cantado]) depends on various grammatical factors and geographic locations (1688).

-The concept of verbal aspect in Spanish grammar is like that of English in the way that aspect expresses the way an event arises, extends over time, repeats, or ends without referring to its temporal location, but it differs in how it is categorized: in Spanish, there are three types of classifications (lexical, syntactical, and morphological), but only two in English: lexical and grammatical aspect.
+The concept of verbal aspect in Spanish grammar is like that of English in the way that aspect expresses the way an event arises, extends over time, repeats, or ends without referring to its temporal location, but it differs in how it is categorized: in Spanish, there are three types of classifications (lexical, syntactical, and morphological), but only two in English: lexical and grammatical.

 - Nueva gramática de la lengua española.
 (Madrid: Espasa Libros, 2009).